man455/wordpress-job-manager/readme.txt

 * CHANGED: Settings page layout, for readability
 * FIXED: Category listing now significantly more efficient
 * FIXED: Google XML Sitemaps option not saving correctly
+* FIXED: Google XML Sitemaps code updated to use new data storage format
 * FIXED: Some strings not going through i18n functions
+* FIXED: A handful of grammar/spelling mistakes
+* FIXED: Code cleanup, to conform more closely with [WordPress Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards)
+* FIXED: Job Lists not obeying Display End Date

 = 0.4.8 =
-* FIXED: Timeout problem on Application List page, if there are <5 applications
+* FIXED: Timeout problem on Application List page, if there are less than 5 applications

 = 0.4.7 =
 * FIXED: Empty job list message not displaying correctly